gigtih/Bomberman/README.md

 # Bomberman

-This is not a official / original game.
-Project made for fun and practice.
+**This is not a official / original game.
+Project made for fun and practice.**

 Written in odin with sdl2.

 ## Building

+**You need the odin compiler to build the source**.

+Create a `bin` folder, paste the sdl2 dlls, `SDL2_image.dll, SDL2.dll, libpng16-16.dll. zlib1.dll`

 For Windows run the `build.bat` file.
-Must have the odin compiler.

-For Linux run the `build.sh` file (must have the odin compiler).
+For Linux run the `build.sh` file.